radical-cybertools/radical.pilot/docs/source/user_guide/00_getting_started.rst

 python 00_getting_started.py <resource>

 where <resource> can be empty if you want to execute RP on localhost or it can be a resource label.
-To see all the resource label supported issue the command ``radical-pilot-resources``.
+Use the command ``radical-pilot-resources`` to list the resource labels supported by RP.

 Running the example should result in an output similar to the one shown below: